Risk Management Amplify Platform

 What can be done

-This is much more common with APIs as it is often easy to predict an API endpoint once you know one or more API endpoints in use in the application and also the fact that there is a reliance on the UI to secure restricted functions.
+This flaw is much more common with APIs, as it is often easy to predict an API endpoint once you know one or more API endpoints in use in the application, as well as the fact that there is a reliance on the UI to secure restricted functions.

 The problem

-An attacker will try map out your APIs in various ways with the goal of sending a successful request to one that they should not have access to.
+An attacker will try to map out your APIs in various ways to send a successful request to one endpoint that they should not have access to.
 The complexity of modern applications, with their many roles and groups, means the application may not prevent the attacker from sending a request to a seemingly restricted endpoint and having the endpoint process their request.
-There’s potential an attacker could carry out an administrative functionality such as deleting users, listing all the users, shutting down services, etc. An example of how predicable these APIs are can be seen below.
-The example shows both the publicly known URL and the restricted admin URL used for viewing users and deleting users;

 What can be done

-• Differentiate between many roles and groups such as policy developer, gateway admin, API developer, end-user, etc.
+• It can differentiate between many roles and groups such as policy developer, gateway admin, API developer, end-user, etc.

-This issue only appears on the API Security Top 10 but again does not mean traditional applications don’t suffer from this issue where it’s pretty much self-explanatory.
-Simply put there is a lack of resources devoted to the API and/or there is no rate limiting set to APIs.
+This issue only appears on the API Security Top 10 but again does not mean traditional applications don’t suffer from this issue as it’s pretty much self-explanatory.
+Simply put, a resource provider doesn’t put restrictions on its solution for using infrastructure resources.

 The problem